ssonkiya/ssonkiya.github.io/_posts/2018-02-05-The-Importance-of-Sponsorship.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Below are examples of &quot;good guys in tech&quot; and things they have done that have helped my career.
 I hope others can follow their example.</p>&mdash; Caitlin Hudon👩🏼‍💻 (@beeonaposy) <a href="https://twitter.com/beeonaposy/status/895799250055024640?ref_src=twsrc%5Etfw">August 11, 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+Some examples of mine:
+- RStudio conference, with money - gave me diversity scholarship for conference 2017.
+Enabled me to go to conference and training days.
+- Hilary Parker recommending me to speak at Data Day Texas.
+Was my first conference talk.
+- Jared Lander having me give my first data science talk at his meetup.
+He was very enthusiastic, insistent, champion of me.
+He believed I could do it before I did.
+- Dave Robinson, for everything.
+Especially helping boost my data science profile.
+His international women day tweets. got lots of follwers for all of us.

+And some encouragement:
+- Hadley Wickham encouraging me to submit my talk to RStudio conference 2018
+- Jim Hester citing me as one of the contributors to the glue documentation.